 Cerjan and Gas Alley Access Control Points are open.

-Mount Belvedere Access Control Point is open 24/7 to DoD ID card holders, including valid local access badges and passes.
+Mount Belvedere Access Control Point is open 24/7 to all authorized ID card holders, including valid local access badges and passes.

 Wheeler-Sack Army Airfield Gate is open to all patrons with valid ID cards and passes from 5:30 a.m. to 10 p.m. weekdays; closed on days of no scheduled activity (DONSAs), weekends, and holidays.
 When WSAAF Gate is closed, ID card / pass holders should enter through Gas Alley Gate and cross over Route 26 via Nash Boulevard to Bomporto Bridge.
 Sponsors / visitors with an exception to policy should report to the Visitor Control Center at Cerjan Gate before attempting to use WSAAF Gate.

 All personnel wishing to access Fort Drum must adhere to COVID-19 security and medical screening requirements.

 For our latest stories about Fort Drum and the 10th Mountain Division, click on headlines below.

 For additional Fort Drum stories and community news, click HERE.

 For the News Digest and Fort Drum dining facility and movie schedules, click HERE.

 Stay current on what's happening in the community through our social media sites.

 The 10th Mountain Division (LI) and Fort Drum has transitioned to “mission required” manning until Dec.
 1.